xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 ### In Katalon Studio

 1. Open your project and go to **Project/Settings/Report**
-2. Enable Video Recording at the browser level
+2. Enable Browser-based Video Recording

 ### Install FFmpeg library: